CNN's Anderson Cooper remembers mom Gloria Vanderbilt as visitor from 'distant star'

 "I always felt it was my job to protect her.
 She was the strongest person I ever met but she wasn't tough," Cooper said in a seven-minute video youtu.be/cfbRneB9wcA obituary on CNN.

-“I always thought of her as visitor from another world, a traveler stranded here who had come from a distant star that had burned out long ago.”
+“I always thought of her as a visitor from another world, a traveler stranded here who had come from a distant star that had burned out long ago.”

 Vanderbilt, who died on Monday at age 95, had been famous her entire life, starting with a legal battle in which her aunt took custody from her mother when “Little Gloria” was a child.
 She would go on to endure four marriages, three divorces, the death of a husband and the suicide of a son.